grommet/grommet/src/js/components/Meter/README.md

 **direction**

 The direction of the Meter you want to display.
-       The default direction is horizontal.But, direction works only when 'type' of Meter is 'bar'.
+       The default direction is horizontal.Currently, direction works only when 'type' of Meter is 'bar'.

 ```